 Accountabilities MSE Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
-Start/Completion Date Indicate when the strategy will be implemented and projected date of completion. developed in the long-range plans for the Magnolia Science that include a small planetarium and an interior aquarium. • The elementary science curriculum will expose students to all areas of Physical, Life, and Earth Sciences.
+Start/Completion Date Indicate when the strategy will be implemented and projected date of completion. developed in the long-range plans for the Magnolia Science that include a small planetarium and an interior aquarium.
+The elementary science curriculum will expose students to all areas of Physical, Life, and Earth Sciences.
 Students will explore topics of Astronomy, Geology, Meteorology, Biology, Physics, and Chemistry in the cross-curricular units.
 Invention Timeline: All grades will add to the invention timeline throughout the school year.
 The research for this timeline will be completed in classes as part of an integrated unit in Social Sciences and Language Arts.
 This timeline will be displayed in a common area and it will also be available for "gallery walk" activities and class assignments.
 Inventors will include: well known, women, inventors from all cultural groups and inventors of popular school-age devices that are directly applicable to the Science and Math units (slinky, skateboard, etc.).
-Emphasis will be on local and California inventors and "kid" inventors as outlined in Brainstorm!: The Stories of Twenty American Kid Inventors.
+Emphasis will be on local and California inventors and "kid" inventors as outlined in Brainstorm! : The Stories of Twenty American Kid Inventors.
 Guest Speaker Program: Weekly guest speakers will present age- appropriate, themed chats with students through the year.
 Special guest demonstrations and classroom interviews will be integrated into every unit.
 Efforts will be made to recruit guest speakers from the Pasadena Jet Propulsion Laboratory and nearby commercial companies working in